In this piece

 Data residency and U.S.-person requirements

 ITAR requires that technical data related to defense articles remain within the United States and be accessible only by U.S. persons.
-Google Drive’s architecture replicates files across global data centers to optimize user performance.
-Two consequences follow.
+Google Drive replicates files across global data centers to optimize performance, which breaks the rule on two fronts.

-First, there is no guarantee that CUI or ITAR-controlled data will stay on U.S. soil.
-The platform’s global distribution model is incompatible with the residency rule.
+Nothing guarantees that CUI or ITAR-controlled data stays on U.S. soil, because the global distribution model is incompatible with the residency rule.

-Second, there is no way to verify that every Google system administrator with potential access to the infrastructure is a U.S. person.
-Google Workspace Government offerings attempt to address some of these concerns, but they require careful expert configuration and may still not satisfy the strict U.S.-persons rule.
+There is also no way to verify that every Google administrator who could reach that infrastructure is a U.S. person.
+Google Workspace Government addresses some of these concerns, but it takes careful expert configuration and may still fall short of the strict U.S.-persons rule.

 For the underlying compliance requirements, see what is NIST 800-171.